Architecture¶

 pages: list[dict] |

 Register additional dashboard pages.
 Each page dict has name, label, js, order.
-Pages matching locked placeholders unlock them. |
+Plugins own their pages end-to-end — community no longer pre-registers locked placeholders. |

 register_dashboard_css(css) |